rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_0.md

 Thank you [@benjamin](https://twitter.com/benjamin) for your invaluable feedback on my ideas, the chance to record the first [CTO.coffee](https://cto.coffee) episode on *Hiring & Interviewing* and for being the first person to show me how a good hiring process can look like.

-Furthermore, thank you Markus and Jean-Louis for trusting me in allowing me to try out the methods I'm laying out in these blog posts in your companies.
+Furthermore, thank you Markus and Jean-Louis, for trusting me in allowing me to try out the methods I'm laying out in these blog posts in your companies.

 ## 📖 Further Readings